flutter/website/tutorials/animation/index.md

 * The Animation object, a core class in Flutter's animation library, interpolates the values used to guide an animation.
-* The animation object knows the current state of an animation (for example, whether it's started, stopped, or moving forward or in reverse), but doesn't know anything about what appears onscreen.
+* The Animation object knows the current state of an animation (for example, whether it's started, stopped, or moving forward or in reverse), but doesn't know anything about what appears onscreen.
 * An AnimationController manages the Animation.